streamcode9/software-design/README.md

 ### Deliberate practice

+Mass of information turns into essence — the large is condensed into the small.

 ### Always keep artitacts after your study/research/work

 ### Minimalism - use as less fetuses of the language/library/etc as possible